The City Cook The City Cook, NY

 A perfect side to go with lamb, fish or chicken

-I think I love couscous because I pretend it's a grain, telling myself I'm really not eating pasta.
+I think I love couscous because I pretend it's a grain, telling myself I'm really not eating pasta, which of course it is.
 I also love how its bland flavor makes it an adaptable side dish that can take any variety of additions as well as absorbing the flavor of whatever you serve it with.

 Ingredients

-1. Melt the butter (or heat the oil) in a medium (3-4 quart) saucepan that has a cover, at medium low heat.
+1. Melt the butter (or heat the oil) over medium heat in a medium 3 to 4 quart saucepan that has a cover.

 2. When the butter is melted, or oil is hot, add the couscous and with a wooden spoon, stir to coat.
 Keeping the heat at medium low, continue to stir the couscous so that it almost toasts.
 You don't want it to brown but you'll hear the grains get drier as you stir it.
-This only takes about 1-2 minutes.
+This only takes about 1 to 2 minutes.

 3. Add the stock all at once and and then the salt.
-Turn up the heat to bring to a boil.
+Give it a quick stir with a fork.

-4. Once the stock comes to a boil, turn off the heat and cover the pan.
+4. Turn off the heat and cover the pan.
 The liquid will be fully absorbed in 5 to 7 minutes.

 5. While the couscous sits, place a small, dry fry pan on a medium-high heat.
 When the pan is hot, add the pine nuts.
 Let the pine nuts toast, shaking the pan every few moments.
 Keep an eye on the pine nuts because they can burn easily.
 Your goal is a golden brown and usually this color is reached right when you begin to smell them cooking.